davidlevybooth/Praxis/README.md

 User Provided RNASeq Reads:

-If you are providing your own RNASeq fastq files, the filenames will need a certain format.
-The pipeline expects a particular naming convention for forward and reverse RNASeq reads.
-Forward reads must have the form {xxx}_1.fastq and reverse reads must have the form {xxx}_2.fastq.

 The columns in the samples.tsv file must be updated to include the file names for each of the forward and reverse reads.